 Imagine if people were only allowed to speak English if they had perfect grammar.
 No one would utter a word!
 Native English speakers make mistakes all the time.

-I’ve learned that one of the reasons why we Malaysians are so afraid of grammar is because we were taught the technicalities of it in school.
+I’ve learned that one of the reasons why we Malaysians are so concerned with grammar is because we were taught the technicalities of it in school.
 Most of us probably felt the whole subject of grammar was overwhelming and we could never fully understand it.
 Kind of like most of us with Maths (or in my case, Chemistry).

 Here’s my personal take on grammar.
 Grammar can be taught by teachers who are experts on the subject, but it mostly comes naturally to us through a lot of reading and writing.
 I honestly believe that we can improve our grammar over time as we consistently expose ourselves to the language.